How common is asthma?

 During an asthma attack, the airways become swollen, making it harder for air to get in and out of the lungs.
 It can feel a bit like trying to breathe in and out through a straw.
 Sometimes extra mucus is produced, which makes it harder to breathe.

-In between attacks, breathing can seem to be normal.
+In between attacks, breathing can be normal.

 How is asthma treated?